 These quotations give us important clues about the origin of the figure of 50 million killed by the Papacy in Europe.
-Another individual recalled to the author that this figure of those killed after the beginning of the reformation, suggesting that this 50 million figure contained the 45 million figure.
-Because Wesley quoted the figure of 15 million it is reasonable to conclude that this is part of the figure of 45 million, and that this figure of 45 million is part of the often quoted figure of 50 million.
-The figure of 30 mereors to a period including the Thirty Years' War from 1618 to 1648.
-Thus the figure of 45 million is probably the sum of these two other figures of 15 million killed from the killed in 40 years including the period from 1618 to 1648.
+Another individual recalled to the author that this fig of those killed after the beginning of the reformation, suggesting that this 50 million figure contained the 45 million figure.
+Because Wesley quoted the figure of 15 millio it is reasonable to conclude that this is part of the figure of 45 million, and that this figure of 45 million is part of the often quoted figure of 50 million.
+The figure of 30 n refers to a period including the Thirty Years' War from 1618 to 1648.
+Thus the figure of 45 million is probably the sum of these two other figures of 15 million killed from killed in 40 years including the period from 1618 to 1648.
 It is interesting that even in 1714, such computations were being done.
-In general, in reconstructing the computations of the cruel sufferings of the protestants, and others, by Popish persecutions, in various countries: together with a view of the reformations from the Church of Rere-printed by J. Potts, 1763, p.
-226] writes that during the Huguenot wars in France, even when many Protestants were being forcibly converted to Catholicism the "Rom conversions were entirely voluntary.
-Thus the Catholic version of history will tend to reduce the magnitude of past persecutions.
-In addition, the specific events covered others.
+In general, in reconstructing the compute these death tolls that do decrease with time due to the influence of the Catholic Church, so that death tolls that are considered high today were probably used in the compute history of the cruel sufferings of the protestants, and others, by Popish persecutions, in various countries: together with a view of the reformations from the Church of Reference on the Catholic version of history will tend to reduce the magnitude of past persecutions.
+In addition, the specific events covered figure were probably mentioned by later Protestants, even if the computation itself was not mentioned.
+Therefore it is best to restrict the computation to massacres listed, others.

 The time period for the figure of 45 million has now been reasonably established, but not the place.
-For this, Burton [Burton, Robert, Martyrs in flames: or, the history of London, 1729] lists in the table of contents the following persecutions: Piedmont, France, Orange, Bohemia, Germany, Poland, Lithuania, Italy, Spain, Portugal, Holland England.
+For this, Burton [Burton, Robert, Martyrs in flames: or, the history o London, 1729] lists in the table of contents the following persecutions: Piedmont, France, Orange, Bohemia, Germany, Poland, Lithuania, Italy, Spain, Portugal, Holland England.
 This seems to be the most exhaustive list of persecutions of any of the sources examined, indicating the areas in which the principal persecutions took place.
-In Theological Dictionary, containing Definitions of All Religious Terms; ..., Philadelphia, Thomas Cowperthwait & Co., 1838, article "Persecution"] writes, speaking of the Reformation.
+In Theological Dictionary, containing Definitions of All Religious Terms; ..., Philadelphia, Thomas Cowperthwait & Co., 1838, article "Persecution"] writes, speaking of the Reformation,